KT-Devv/CompanyHubPro/PROJECT-SUMMARY.md

 ## 🎉 Conclusion

-The Company Management System MVP is **complete and ready for use**.
+The SiteTrack MVP is **complete and ready for use**.
 All requested features have been implemented with exceptional attention to:
 - ✅ Security and access control
 - ✅ User experience and visual design
 - ✅ Code quality and maintainability